 When your mission is to reduce your costs on a high balance, the Chase Slate® has the best set of features to help you accomplish this.

-While this card does not have a rewards program, you’ll save on any balance transfer since it’s the only card that doesn’t charge a balance transfer fee for any balance transferred within the first 60 days.
-This feature alone will save you up to 3% on your total balance.
+This card has both.
+While it does not have a rewards program, you’ll save on any balance transfer since it’s the only card that doesn’t charge a balance transfer fee for any balance transferred within the first 60 days.
+Most other balance transfer cards charge a fee of 35 to 5% for you to transfer a balance to their card.
+This feature alone will save you around 3% on your total balance.

 Who Should Get It